dzjxzyd/UniDL4BioPep/README.md

 ### The implementation of the paper UniDL4BioPep: UniDL4BioPep: A universal deep learning architecture for binary classification in peptide bioactivity

-Notice:  We add an advanced version employing focal loss function for imbalanced dataset.
+Updates:  We add an advanced version employing focal loss function for imbalanced dataset.

 Notice: The model can also be used for multiclass classificaiton(we adopt softmax function at the last output layer).